Skip to Main Content

 Bottom line

-While the cost of attending pharmacy school is steep compared to other areas of study, there are loan forgiveness options that can help to offset the debt burden.
+While the cost of attending pharmacy school is steep compared to some other areas of study, there are loan forgiveness options that can help to offset the debt burden.
 For graduates with some flexibility in the job market, exploring these avenues can shorten repayment terms and save significant money throughout repayment.